SpaceG/spaceg.github.io/_posts/2015-05-09-startup-streak.markdown

 <h2 class="section-heading"> Update on Remote Work</h2>
 <h2 class="section-heading">Current Streak!</h2>

-Now we go Back and Work on Remote! :) !
+Now we go Back and Work on Remote on our StartUp Project.
 Here are some GitHub Static!

 If you are in Intress to work with us. please, contact us. !